thewtex/thesis/strain_estimation/strain_estimation.rst

   gradients, and **D** is the diffusion tensor.
 Like the strain tensor, the diffusion tensor is symmetric and real, so it has eigenvalues, λ\ :sub:`i`, and eigenvectors [Basser1994]_.
-The eigenvectors are the principal diffusivity directions and and the eigenvalues are the principal diffusivities [Basser1994]_.
+The eigenvectors are the principal diffusivity directions and the eigenvalues are the principal diffusivities [Basser1994]_.
 The largest principal diffusivity can identify neural tissue's fiber track direction as the principal direction associated with that eigenvalue [Basser1994]_.

-If the inverse of the diffusion tensor, whose eigenvectors are the the same as **D** and whose eigenvalues are 1/ λ\ :sub:`i`, are applied in a quadric operation on the vector **x** and set equal to a constant, the expression represents the relative diffusivity in direction **x** [Basser1994]_.
+If the inverse of the diffusion tensor, whose eigenvectors are the same as **D** and whose eigenvalues are 1/ λ\ :sub:`i`, are applied in a quadric operation on the vector **x** and set equal to a constant, the expression represents the relative diffusivity in direction **x** [Basser1994]_.
 If the matrix has been